israchowdhry/jhu_software_concepts/README.md

 Why This Improves the Solution:
 These changes ensure the dashboard is fully visible for evaluation, eliminate redundant analysis, strengthen the overall data narrative, and improve the readability and maintainability of the code.

+Module 11 - MLOps Pipeline

+Grader Comment:
+No issues identified.

+Revision Made:
+The assignment received full credit, so no revisions were necessary.

+Why This Improves the Solution:
+The solution already followed best practices for secure SQL handling and code quality.

+Module 12 - Two-Layer Neural Network